 One of the most important things to remember on the train is that it isn’t your living room.
 You may have heard that it’s rude to talk on the phone while on the train, and this is true.
 If you have to, just don’t use a loud voice.
 Keep your belongings close to you, and don’t shove your legs towards the centre of the car such that everyone has to step over them.
 Don’t eat on the train either, but if you must, then don’t wave your food around or make a mess.
 Keep the music in your headphones at a reasonable volume (though this isn’t so much a problem when the train isn’t crowded, it’s more for the person next to you).
 Have common sense.
 If you can hear the music of someone all the way down the car, or if someone is having a really loud conversation on the phone when everyone else is quiet, then you know how annoying that is.

 Also, make sure you actually take note of the priority seats!
 It’s okay to sit there when the train isn’t crowded or if you’re really tired and there’s no one around who needs it.
 But if an elderly person or a pregnant woman gets on, or someone with crutches – anyone who needs the priority seat more than you do – then please move.
-Pregnant women in Japan are given a keychain (a “maternity mark”) that they usually hang on their bag to let everyone know that they need a seat on the train, so you will know when you should give up your seat.
+Pregnant women in Japan are given a keychain (a “maternity mark”) that they usually hang on their bag to let everyone know that they need a seat on the train, so they will know when they should give up their seat.

 That’s it!
 Keep these tips in mind when you opt to explore Japan by train.